Polymer/old-docs-site/app/1.0/toolbox/templates.md

 The template provides navigation between a series of views that load and are rendered in the main content area.

-The template is also set up to use the [PRPL Pattern](server) for efficient and progressive loading of the application, where views are loaded on-demand and will be pre-cached for offline and subsequent use.
+The template is also set up to use the [PRPL pattern](server) for efficient and progressive loading of the application, where views are loaded on-demand and will be pre-cached for offline and subsequent use.